 Almost all of the exhibitions I’ve been in have been group exhibitions.
 My work stands on it’s own in amidst other artists work.
 Sometimes there is a theme – and sometimes there isn’t.
 However two of the exhibitions I’ve been involved with are different.
 My work has been part of a project as well as part of an exhibition.
 The first was the Bimblebox 153 Birds exhibition, and the second is The Moth Migration Project.

-- Bimblebox 153 Birds is on exhibition at Gladstone Regional Gallery from 1st March to 30th March, 2019.
+- Bimblebox 153 Birds at Gladstone Regional Gallery from 1st March to 30th March, 2019.

-- The Moth Migration Project will be on exhibition at the Gympie Regional Gallery, Gympie from 26th April to 22nd June, 2019 and also at Bundaberg Regional Gallery, Bundaberg at the same time.
+- The Moth Migration Project at the Gympie Regional Gallery, Gympie from 26th April to 22nd June, 2019 and also at Bundaberg Regional Gallery, Bundaberg at the same time.
 Yes – there are plenty of moths.

 Bimblebox 153 Birds